koyo-nic/grass-course-veroa/exercises/03_raster_exercises/PITCHME.md

 ### Hydrology: Estimating inundation extent using HAND methodology

 +++

-In this example we will use some of GRASS GIS hydrology tools:

 - [r.watershed](https://grass.osgeo.org/grass74/manuals/r.watershed.html): for computing flow accumulation, drainage direction, the location of streams and watershed basins
 - [r.lake](https://grass.osgeo.org/grass74/manuals/r.lake.html): fills a lake to a target water level from a given start point or seed raster